universitytheater/utheater.github.io/_shows/2025/Spring/tempest.md

     - role: "Gonzalo"
       name: "Robert Stimpson"
       bio: ""
-    - role: "Adrian"
-      name: "Helena Dietrich de Pablo"
-      bio: "is a second year Political Science and English Literature and Language double major, intending to minor in Astrophysics.
-This is her first University Theatre production and her first Dean's Men production. "
     - role: "Stephano"
       name: "Kassie Rivera"
       bio: "is a fourth year Psychology & Gender/Sexuality Studies major.
 During the last four years you might have seen him involved in a great many UT shows, some of which include: Troilus and Cressida (Achilles/Priam), A Midsummer Night’s Dream (Fairy/Hippolyta), and Cassandra (Director).
 Regardless though, he’s very excited for this, his last show ever, and for the opportunity to do theater for the last time with his very good friends Josiah and Lucy, whom he loves very much.
 They’ve given him the chance to embrace his truest self onstage and he couldn’t be happier (his truest self being an alcoholic menace who causes problems and then tries to flirt his way out of them of course).
 Anyway, Kassie’s favorite jazz album is a little niche thing called “White Guy Saves Jazz” you should check it out!"